Donna Kinnair: Education and career

 Further to her positions in the healthcare sector, Kinnair has taught medical law, ethics and child protection in multiple countries including Britain, New Zealand, Russia and Kenya.
-In addition she has provided advice to the UK government on nursing and midwifery through her work with the prime minister's commission in 2010.
+In addition she has provided advice to the UK government on nursing and midwifery such as being part of the Prime Minister's independent commission that published the Front Line Care (Report) in 2010.